kiba/Writings/for_science/chp26_resolution.md

 That was the crux of the issue, not the impeachment.

 She tried to stop the trial in its track and begin a speedy conclusion, but the immortals won't have any of it.
-They pushed the trial to continuous and they were victorious.

-The consequence was that some of the Sidonians were revolting against the consenus, calling for a pardon of the immortals.
+They really do wanted their day in court.

+But now she was going to have to deal with the spectar of disunity.
+She could tolerate Shiro's spew about democracy all day, but she can't afford to widen support for the immortals.

+It would...validate the immortals' rule, and change the character of Sidonia forever...